Research

 • Programs and code: please email me ([email protected]) if you are interested in the programs we use in this project.

-Abstract: In the U.S., workers whose past earnings were below a threshold are ineligible to receive unemployment insurance (UI), which creates a discontinuous jump in their value of being unemployed.
-Exploiting this in a regression discontinuity design using administrative panel data, we estimate a sizable local effect from UI eligibility on earnings in the next employer, around $300 or roughly 10% of quarterly earnings.
-This evidence of a UI treatment effect on re-employment outcomes, however, understates UI’s causal effect and does not distinguish between underlying
+Abstract: In the U.S., workers whose past earnings were below a threshold are ineligible to receive unemployment insurance (UI).
+This creates a discontinuous jump in their value of being unemployed.
+Exploiting this in a regression discontinuity design using administrative panel data, we estimate a sizable local effect from UI eligibility on earnings in the next employer, around \$300 or roughly 10\% of quarterly earnings.
+This evidence of a UI treatment effect on re-employment outcomes, however, understates UI’s causal effect because of endogenous non-compliance and it does not distinguish between underlying reasons: either a higher share of production or more productive matches.
+We interpret the quasi-experimental estimates through a tractable equilibrium model and a calibrated quantitative one.
+The empirical estimates understate the true causal effect by 9.8\% and most of the effect comes from worker getting a larger share of production.

 Works in Progress: